owaisishtiaqsiddiqui/Qubit-by-Qubit-Capstone-Project/Project Report.md

 ## Acknowledgement
 This work is done as a project for the Qubit by Qubit.
-I Team members would like to thank the organizers and Mentors for teaching the state of the art of quantum key distribution and quantum networking.
+I would like to thank the organizers and Mentors for teaching the state of the art of quantum key distribution and quantum networking.

 ## References
 1. C. H. Bennett, and G. Brassard, "Quantum Cryptography: Public Key Distribution and Coin Tossing," 1984.